Salary/Degree Guides

 A military psychologist is usually deployed to a battalion or in a war zone such as Iraq or Afghanistan.
 He or she is readily available to provide mental help and support for enlisted soldiers and commanders.
 He or she is responsible for screening, evaluation, and military-based education through a psychological approach.

 A forensic psychologist typically visits prisons or jails in her state or nationwide.
 He or she is responsible for conducting an evaluation of prisoners awaiting trial, analyzing issues such as the competency to stand trial and mental capabilities.
-In addition, he or she travels to different courts in the country in which inmates are being engaged to present findings.

 A sports psychologist usually works with a team, travels inside and outside the country during competitions, or might have the opportunity to attend to an Olympic athlete.
 He or she works with the athlete, providing him counseling and coaching sessions to help them overcome obstacles and provide support and motivation to boost their performance and self-esteem during competitions.